Skip to content

 If you successfully connected to the remote server using PuTTY, you should have a Linux command line in front of you right now.

-Once you open the terminal, you will have access to a prompt that can be used to interact with the computer.
+The terminal will give you access to a prompt that can be used to interact with the computer.
 The prompt contains three sections: username @ machine : current working directory $.
-The tilde ~ stands for the home directory, which is a shorthand for /home/username/ .
 The commands you write will always be in front of the $ symbol.

 Task 1: launching your first program

 Write the command gedit then press Enter.
-This will open a graphical text editor.
+This might take a few seconds, but then it will open a graphical text editor.
 The prompt will be unresponsive until this program finishes.
 This will be the case for most Linux commands.
 In this case, the program will finish once you close the gedit window.
 Until the command completes its assigned task, you cannot use the prompt, but once the task is finished, the prompt can be used again.

 Important Remember to close the gedit window